Children's Hospital's Lifeline ambulance is a custom-made neonatal/pediatric

-transport vehicles equipped like mobile intensive care units in order
+transport vehicles equipped like a mobile intensive care unit.
+It is designed

 to bring in premature babies and other pediatric patients from hospitals

 in surrounding areas.
 Enough supplies are on the ambulance that any size

 patient, from a premature infant to a 21-year-old can be cared for upon

 transfer to the Children's Hospital NICU or PICU.
 Lifeline answers

 makes more than 400 transports and travels more than 40,000 miles each year.

 In 2019, after a successful fund-raising campaign, a new Lifeline ambulance